The Sports Reporters: September 16, 2001

-The show was expanded to an hour to cover the sports perspective from the September 11th attacks.
+The show was expanded to an hour to cover the sports perspective from the September 11 attacks.
 It also proved to be Dick Schaap's last show as he underwent hip replacement surgery and later died from complications.
 In fact, he delayed the surgery in order to be on that show.

 November 15, 2015

 The show covered the sports perspective from the November 2015 Paris attacks and how the attacks had an impact in the security system in sports facilities.

 Death of Saunders

 Host John Saunders died unexpectedly on August 10, 2016, at the age of 61.
 The August 14 episode, hosted by Mike Lupica, featured tributes to Saunders by the panelists.

 Conclusion

 After nearly 30 years on ESPN, the final episode of The Sports Reporters aired on May 7, 2017, with Lupica hosting, and Ryan, Rhoden, and Albom as the panelists.

+Relaunch

+The show relaunched on the ESPN YouTube channel on September 3, 2024, with Jeremy Schaap in the host role featuring Joe Buck (ESPN), Mike Tirico (NBC), Ian Eagle (CBS) and Kevin Harlan (CBS and Westwood One Sports).

+The Sports Reporters II

+The Sports Reporters II was a spinoff launched in 2002, which used the same format as the original program but emphasized the inclusion of online reporters rather than the traditional newspaper writers featured in the original.
+Jack Ford served as host.
+It aired until 2004.

 Podcast

 On September 8, 2017, The Sports Reporters relaunched as a twice weekly podcast co-hosted by Albom and Lupica with a rotating cast of the top sports writers in the business, including former panelists from the original ESPN program.
 It is produced through Compass Media Networks, rather than ESPN.
 The podcast ceased producing episodes following the March 31, 2022 podcast.